-Queen Elizabeth has been Australia's head of state for nearly 60 years, but how much do you really know about our beloved monarch?
+Queen Elizabeth has been Australia's head of state for over 60 years, but how much do you really know about our beloved monarch?
 Here are some bizarre facts even the most devoted royalists probably don't know.

 1. She owns several jaguars (the animals, not the car):